 If you have any doubt of difficulty level in TeamCity then here is my answer,

-As TeamCity is developed by JetBrains and the base language used in JAVA.
+TeamCity is developed by JetBrains and is the base language used in JAVA.
 So, it is very easy to develop and create projects on it.